Finding the main idea is a useful skill that students will use for life.

 - Gather copies of kids’ magazines and newspapers.
-(Think Time for Kids, Highlights, and check your library for more options, etc.)
+(Think Time for Kids, Highlights, and check your library for more options.)

-- Get rid of the headings (blacken with a marker or copy with tape).
+- Get rid of the headings (blacken with a marker or cover with tape).

 - In small groups, pairs, or individually, students read each article and come up with their own title for each one.
 The title must be logical and based on details from the text.